MLH-Fellowship/explorer-portfolio-batch2/README.md

 ## Make your own!

 1. Fork this repository
+2. Update `_config.yml` to contain your information.
+    1. Change `url` to be what your Github Pages will be (the name of the repository)
+    2. Make sure it has the /
-2. Go to the repository settings and turn on GitHub Pages
+3. Go to the repository settings and turn on GitHub Pages

 ## Add your portfolio